 Child Abuse Recognition and Reporting for Dental Professionals

-Presented by Angela M. Stout, DMD, MPH, a pediatric dentist in private practice in Erdenheim, PA.
-Dr. Stout has no relevant financial relationships to report.
+Presented by Angela M. Stout, DMD, MPH, a pediatric dentist in private practice in Erdenheim, PA, and Mary Pugh, Esq, executive director of the Montgomery Child Advocacy Project.
+Mrs. Pugh and Dr. Stout do not have any relevant financial relationships to report.

 PDA's program, Child Abuse Recognition and Reporting for Dental Professionals, is approved by the Department of Human Services and the PA State Board of Dentistry and will fulfill Act 31 mandatory CE requirements for licensed dental professionals (dentists, hygienists and EFDAs).
 PDA’s program is custom designed for dental professionals and offers two CE credits that can be applied toward the hours you need to renew your dental license.